shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the search Microsoft Defender plans](Images/ex5-s3.png "Microsoft Defender plans")

- > **Note:** It might take upto 24 hours for all the changes to get reflected in your subscription successfully.
+ > **Note:** It might take up to 24 hours for all the changes to get reflected in your subscription successfully.

 1. Go back to the **Getting started (1)** page Microsoft Defender for Cloud, under the **Upgrade (2)** tab select **SmartHotelLA (3)** workspace and click on **Upgrade (4)**.